-A compliance officer who is developing a new compliance management dashboard has to make a number of decisions, including:
+A compliance officer who is developing a new compliance management dashboard has to make several decisions, including:

-- Which metrics they should include on the compliance management dashboard;
+- Which metrics should they consist of on the compliance management dashboard;

 - How to group the metrics on the compliance management dashboard;

 - How frequently to update the compliance management dashboard;

 - It’s better to create more than one compliance management dashboard, each centered on a more specific purpose.

 All compliance management dashboards differ according to the needs and demands of each company and its industry.
 Therefore, when a company selects a compliance management dashboard, it should look for one that is flexible and can be customized.

 A compliance officer uses a compliance management dashboard to explain the state of compliance throughout the business to board members and other company decision-makers.
 A compliance management dashboard provides real-time information to help business leaders identify trends throughout the company and spot compliance problems before they become threats.

 In addition, companies can use compliance management dashboards to develop metrics to determine how effective their compliance programs are and monitor and react to production events in real-time.